 • Lower earnings: sole trader is usually sufficient

-• Growing income: structure review recommended
+• Growing income: structure review is recommended

 You should track: